 9. Log in with your password and fill out the online application form.

-12. Finally, go to your chosen NOUN study centre (pick the one nearest to you) and continue your registration with your JAMB Admission letter.
+12. Finally, go to your chosen NOUN study centre and complete your registration with your JAMB admission letter.

 Keep your RRR number handy, just in case your payment doesn't go through.

-The National Open University of Nigeria is now taking applications for the 2025/2026 academic calendar year.
-If you’re interested, you’ve got until December 31st, 2025, to apply.
+The National Open University of Nigeria is now taking applications for the 2026/2027 academic calendar year.

-Here’s what you need to know: whether you’re going for a degree, a master’s, or a PhD, you must have at least five O-Level credits, including English and math.
-Also, don’t forget, you need to complete the NOUN regularisation on JAMB CAPS during your application.
+Here’s what you need to know: whether you’re going for a degree, a master’s, or a PhD, you must have at least five O-Level credits, including English and maths.
+Also, remember to complete the NOUN regularisation on JAMB CAPS during your application.

-If you’re applying as an undergraduate, here’s what you need to get together:
+If you’re applying as an undergraduate, here’s what you need to put together:

-1. Birth certificate or a declaration of age.
+1. A birth certificate or a declaration of age.

-2. Both the originals and photocopies of your academic documents.
-That means O-Level results, and if you have them, ND, NCE, HND, or your first degree certificates.
+2. You must provide both the original and photocopies of your academic documents.
+That means O-level results, and if you have them, ND, NCE, HND, or your first degree certificates.

 3. Your NOUN admission letter.